kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

 |---|----|
 |53688|Bieber|

-Example: *Find all courses that have no students enrolled in it.*
+Another example is to find all courses that have no students enrolled in it.
+To solve this problem, you can use a nested query with the `EXISTS` expression.
+You can write an inner query to select all records from the enrolled table, and then use the `NOT EXISTS` expression in the outer query to check if the course id does not exist in the enrolled table.
+If it does not exist, it means that there are no students enrolled in that course.

 ```sql
 SELECT * FROM course